 Managing Licensed Members on the Enterprise Admin Dashboard

-Accounts that have been granted a license by your Enterprise appear on the Members tab of the Enterprise admin dashboard.
+Accounts that have been granted an Enterprise license appear on the Enterprise Members tab of the Enterprise admin dashboard.
 These are the accounts that are billable within your organization.

 The number of licenses available for use is shown in the seat count box at the bottom of the sidebar of the Enterprise admin dashboard.